Ultrasonic Nozzle Compatibility with Various Liquids

 The physical nature of a liquid plays a central role in the ultimate success of any atomization process.
 Factors such as viscosity, solids content, miscibility of components, and the specific rheological behavior of a liquid affect the outcome.

-Pressure nozzles, both hydraulic and pneumatic, are generally unsatisfactory with materials that are abrasive or which tend to quickly solidify.
+Pressure nozzles, both hydraulic and pneumatic, are generally unsatisfactory with materials that are abrasive or which tend to clogg the small orifice in the nozzle.
 In addition, it is usually necessary to operate such nozzles at high pressures, which produces overspray and consequent material loss.

-Ultrasonic nozzles are even more “fussy”.
-Although they offer many potential benefits, such as a soft, low-velocity spray, micro-flow capabilities, extensive spray shaping capabilities, and total freedom from clogging, the very nature of the technology presents restrictions on the types of liquids that can be successfully atomized.
+Ultrasonic nozzles have many advantages in comparison to pressure nozzles, but still have technical limitations.
+Some of these benefits include a soft, low-velocity spray, micro-flow capabilities, extensive spray shaping capabilities, and total freedom from clogging.
+The limitations of ultrasonic technology are most commonly restrictions on the types of liquids that can be successfully atomized.